deconvlab/deconvlab.github.io/index.md

 	* $\mathbf x^{(0)} = \mathrm{argmin}_{\mathbf x} \,\lambda \lVert x\rVert_1 + \tfrac12\lVert \mathbf a^{(0)}*\mathbf x - \mathbf y \rVert_2^2 $

-2. *Minimization*: Starting from the initializer, performing conventional alternation gradient descent on both variables $\mathbf a$ and $\mathbf x$ suffices to solve the problem.
+2. *Minimization*: Starting from the initializer, performing conventional alternating gradient descent on both variables $\mathbf a$ and $\mathbf x$ suffices to solve the problem.
 Here, the notion of gradient on $\mathbf a$ is Riemmanian, which is nothing special but the conventional gradient defined over spherical domain.
 Also, the penalty variable in $(2)$, $\lambda$, can be set according to the sparsity level $ \theta$ of the true map $\mathbf x_0$, such that $\lambda \lessapprox 1/\sqrt{p\theta}$.

 ## Code Package ##

-The solver of short-and-sparse deconvolution (Matlab) can be downloaded from the following github link:
+A Matlab solver for short-and-sparse deconvolution can be downloaded from the following github link:

 [https://github.com/sbdsphere/sbd-ipalm](https://github.com/sbdsphere/sbd-ipalm)
 {:style="text-align:center"}